123jimin/voltedit/README.md

 ### Currently in Development
 These features will be implemented by this weekend.
-* Reading simple KSH file
-* Displaying notes
-* Supporting en and ko, internally
+* BPM and measure line display
+* Simple ribbon menu navigation
+* Editor settings
+	* Language
+	* Editor size

 ### High Priority
 These features will be implemented by this month.
 * Reading/writing simple KSON file
-* Reading most of KSH file
+* Reading most of KSH files, including zoom and stop effects
-* Editor scrolling
 * Note addition
-* Displaying lasers and BPM
+* Displaying lasers

 These features will likely be implemented by Feburary.
 * Audio Playback